All Episodes

 It's just the pre-recession levels that have been replenished.

-But there were still seven million jobs shortness.
+But there were still 7 million jobs.

-I kind of surprised that the drive-by is underselling it, and AP did again today.
+Shortness, I kind of surprised that the drive-bys were underselling it.

-Five percent of the unemployment of the employment may no longer be the norm.
+5% of the employment may no longer be the norm.

 AP is not going along with all these other jobs.

-Uh the uh that all the jobs are back.
+All the jobs are back.

 It's just a little observation.

-We've also had a couple people call here with ideas what to do with all these immigrant refugee children.
+We've also had a couple of people call here with ideas what to do with all these immigrant refugee children.

 I have a better one.

-There was an idea offered by a caller a half hour ago to put them on a C-5, which is a giant military transport jet, and just fly them back to their home countries and let them get off the plane and let those governments find their parents and reunite families.
+There was an idea offered by a caller a half hour ago to put them on a C-5, which is a giant military transport jet, and just fly them back to their home countries and let them get off the plane and let those governments find their parents and reunite the families.

 Why don't we take every one of these kids?